-The grade requirements for interior woodwork in the AWI Standards of Architectural Woodwork – economy, custom, and premium grades – all relate to quality of materials and workmanship.
+The grade requirements for interior woodwork in the Architectural Woodwork Institute (AWI) Standards – economy, custom, and premium grades – all relate to quality of materials and workmanship.
 They help architects know what level of quality they’re specifying, and help woodworkers understand the quality standards they should build to.

 Having these three different grade requirements facilitates project fabrication and installation, with all stakeholders understanding the chosen grade to which the project should be built.